-The stock option plan allows Company employees and consultants to acquire shares of the Company.
+The Company's Stock Option Plan (Note 10 (d)) allows employees and consultants to acquire shares of the Company.
 The fair value of stock options granted is recognized as share-based compensation expense with a corresponding increase in reserves within equity.
 An individual is classified as an employee when the individual is an employee for legal or tax purposes (direct employee) or provides services similar to those performed by a direct employee.